spicywebau/craft-neo/docs/console-commands.md

 ### Options
 - `--field-id`: The ID(s) of the fields whose blocks should have the propagation method reapplied.
 If this option is omitted, then all Neo fields will be used.
 - `--by-block-structure`: This option is usually unnecessary, but may be required if omitting it causes an error due to a bug in Neo versions prior to 2.8.14.
 Note that this may create many jobs in the queue.
+- `--with-propagation-method`: A comma-separated list of propagation methods that Neo fields need to have, in order to have their propagation methods reapplied - accepted options are `none`, `siteGroup`, `language`, `custom`, and `all`.
+If not specified, it will default to fields with any propagation method except "Save blocks to all sites the owner element is saved in".

 ## `resave/neo-blocks`